OlivierLeBozec/viewts/README.md

 ![alt text](https://github.com/OlivierLeBozec/tstools/blob/master/screenshots/ptspcr.png)

+# compile tsview
+To compile first import in qt_tstools/viewTS.pro in QtCreator.
+Windows and Linux are supported.
+Use Qt5.7 with mandatory QChart.

-# CLI tstools
+# compile CLI tools
-Bunch of tools for MPEG-TS streams.
+Bunch of tools for MPEG-TS streams are also provided.

-To compile first import in top level CMakelists.txt in QtCreator.
+To compile first import in Qt top level CMakeLists.txt.
+It will generate two static libs, the cli tools and a binary for google tests.
+Visual can also be used with proper CMake generator.
 Windows and Linux are supported.

 ## tsmap